S4ndf1re/oanim/README.md

 ## Goals:
 - Having fun.
 This is inspired by tsodings recreational programming sessions and `panim`, though everything was created and thought of by me (except the plugin system, i just liked the idea that tsoding introduced).
 - Learning Odin.
-Normally, I really like Rust.
+Normally, I mostly use Rust for hobby and university projects.
 However this time, I wanted to try something new.
 Writing a minimal c compiler was another option, however i really had no fun while writing the recursive descent parser (I know, I could have used some parser generator, but for some reason i wanted to experience the full thing), hence I switched to writing OAnim

 ## Current state:
 I mean, see for yourself.
 Literally nothing works :D. Except drawing and filling beziér curves and rectangles.
 A simple Keyframe system is implemented as well.
 A single Plugin is loaded.
 This is simply a test plugin, and I plan to add more plugins, once the default library is loaded.